 Studies on social media have shown mixed results as far as its impact is concerned, making it a "doubtful advantage" tool.
 Previous studies revealed that there is blooming interest in investigating and assessing the features and prevalence of problematic/excessive social media use (Kuss a, 2011).
 Some studies showed that individuals who spend more time on social media platforms more tend to experience anxiety and depression symptoms (Banjanin et al., 2015).
 Likewise, the frequency of social media use is also associated with poor psychological well-being among young adults (Shakya & Christakis, 2017; Kross et al., 2013).
 Excessive usage of social media has negative consequences for users' personal, professional, and/or social, lives (Griffiths et al., 2014).
 Pantic and Damjanovic (2012) found a strong link between depressive symptoms and social media use.
 Facebook is really the most common and most frequently used social media platform and demonstrated that adolescents also use other social media platforms on a regular basis (Lenhart et al., 2015).
 However, to conclude that poor psychological is an outcome of total time spent on social media (TTSSM) and the frequency of social media use is excessively simplistic.
 It's important to narrow down the factors for poor mental health due to the usage of social media.
-Another important factor in the extant literature related to social media is the uses and gratification of social media.
-Although little is known about the uses and gratification of social media's effect on mental health.
-The present study contributes to the literature in terms of specific uses and gratification of social media corroborate in the diminishing of mental health.
+Although little is known about the uses and gratification of social media.
+Although little is known about the uses and gratification of social media.
+Contributes to the literature in terms of specific uses and gratification of social media.